Deepak2k20/Deepak2k20/README.md

 - 👋 Hi, I’m Deepak Yadav
 - 👀 I’m interested in Software Development and Data Analysis
-- 🌱 I’m currently learning working at Capgemini as Data Analyst
+- 🌱 I’m currently working at Capgemini as Data Analyst
 - 💞️ I’m upskilling myself in Java, Python and SAS Programming language
 - 📫 You can reach out to me on deepak2332271@gmail.com